 The customer and user experiences have been crucial to success in attracting and retaining customers.
 Therefore, marketing is heavily involved in facilitating digital operations and integrating digital marketing strategies in with them.

 Strategic planning is closely aligned with vision.
 Top CMOs have a virtual crystal ball in their abilities to recognise marketplace trends and patterns before they begin to play out.
 In very competitive markets, early detection of emerging customer trends offers significant advantages.

-You simply cannot make it in today’s business climate as a marketing officer without solid technical competency and familiarity with technology.
+You simply cannot make it in today’s business climate as a marketing officer without moving beyond the traditional marketing competencies list to encompass even solid technical competency and familiarity with technology.
 Marketing teams incorporate a broad range of professionals with skills that range from web programming to business intelligence, content creation, and digital media buying.
 The CMO must be able to understand how all of these people interact and be equipped to lead and engage in internal strategic conversations.

 About half of all marketing positions currently require technical skills, and marketing leaders are struggling with a massive skills gap.